Department of Labor Logo United States Department of Labor

 Rehabilitation counselors may need to complete a period of supervised clinical experience as part of a master’s degree.

-Rehabilitation counselors typically need a master’s degree in rehabilitation counseling or a related field.
-Some positions require certification or a license.
+Rehabilitation counselors typically need a master’s degree in rehabilitation counseling or a related field, although for some jobs a bachelor’s degree is sufficient.
+Some positions require a license or certification.

 Education

-Most employers require a master’s degree in rehabilitation counseling or a related field.
+Many employers require or prefer that rehabilitation counselors have a master’s degree in rehabilitation counseling or a related field.
 Master’s degree programs teach students to evaluate clients’ needs, formulate and implement job placement strategies, and understand the medical and psychological aspects of disabilities.
 These programs typically include a period of supervised clinical experience, such as an internship.

 Licenses, Certifications, and Registrations

-Licensure typically requires a master’s degree and 2,000 to 4,000 hours of supervised clinical experience.
-In addition, counselors must pass a state-recognized exam.
-To maintain their license, counselors must complete annual continuing education credits.
+Licensure typically requires a master’s degree and a specified number of hours of supervised clinical experience.
+In addition, counselors must pass a state-recognized exam and complete continuing education every year.

-Some employers prefer or require rehabilitation counselors to be certified.
-The Commission on Rehabilitation Counselor Certification offers the Certified Rehabilitation Counselor (CRC) certification.
-Applicants must meet advanced education, work experience, and clinical supervision requirements and pass a test.
-Certification must be renewed every 5 years.
-Counselors must complete continuing education requirements or pass a reexamination to renew their certification.
+Some employers require or prefer that rehabilitation counselors have professional certification, which can help to demonstrate competency in the field.
+For example, the Commission on Rehabilitation Counselor Certification offers the Certified Rehabilitation Counselor (CRC) certification for applicants who meet advanced education, work experience, and clinical supervision requirements and pass a test.

 Important Qualities

 Compassion.
 Rehabilitation counselors often work with people who are dealing with stressful and difficult situations.
-They must be compassionate and empathize with their clients.
+They must be able to empathize with their clients.

 Critical-thinking skills.
 Rehabilitation counselors must be able to develop a treatment plan to help clients reach their goals by considering each client’s abilities and interests.

 Interpersonal skills.
-Rehabilitation counselors must be able to work with different types of people.
-They spend most of their time working directly with clients, families, employers, or other professionals.
+Rehabilitation counselors work directly with clients, families, employers, or other professionals.
 They must be able to develop and maintain good working relationships.

 Listening skills.
-Good listening skills are essential for rehabilitation counselors.
-They need to give their full attention in sessions in order to understand clients’ problems, concerns, and values.
+Rehabilitation counselors need to give their full attention in sessions in order to understand clients’ problems, concerns, and values.

 Patience.
 Rehabilitation counselors must have patience to help clients learn new skills and strategies to address their disabilities.